Brunswick Stew Virginia Style

 This recipe is a part of my Meal Prep Plan.
 If following that plan, freeze two portions of this stew for lunches.

-If you wish to use raw chicken, add about a pound of chicken in with the chicken broth, tomatoes, and potatoes.
+If you wish to use raw chicken, add about a pound of chicken to the chicken broth, tomatoes, and potatoes.
 If chicken is very thick, it can be sliced in half horizontally.
-When done, pull it out, shred it and return it to the pot.
+When done, pull it out, shred it, and return it to the pot.

 Nutrition